ursetto/stability-infrastructure/README.md

     git config user.email "my@croft.com"

-Create your `make` command, which should be a shell script wrapping a call to `make` with needed arguments for your environment such as PLATFORM.
+Create your `make` command, which should be a shell script wrapping a call to `make` with needed arguments for your environment such as `PLATFORM`.
 An example is provided.
 This is called by the build scripts.

     cp $SCR/make.example $SCR/make